Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Serena.md

 6/2
 - Deleted sharpenButton, looked into implementation of filter() and tint()
 - Tried experimenting with a new tint() class, sort of working but doesn't save when you export the image because the tint() function doesn't direcly modify pixel data
-- Added button for tint in new column for testing purposes (1 hr)
+- Added button for tint in new column for testing purposes, is semi-working
+- Also experimented with filter(), mainly invert, but is broken so button is commented out, will try to fix issue tmr(1.5hr)